-The integration and effective management of the counterintelligence programs of the agencies and departments of the Executive Branch is the NCIX's top Working with the DNI Chief Financial Officer (CFO), the Office of the National Counterintelligence Executive (ONCIX) will develop a plan to assess program development current performance, identify unnecessary redundancy, and advise the DNI CFO of more efficient ways to apply resources.
+The integration and effective mancounterintelligence agement of the programs of the agencies and departments of the Executive Branch is the NCIX's top Working with the DNI Chief Financial Officer (CFO), the ONCIX will develop a plan to assess current program development and performance, identify redundancy, and advise the DNI's CFO of efficient ways to apply resources.
 Counterintelligence elements will provide the NCIX with the resource data and operational visibility required to perform the statutory functions of the office.
-In addition, continuity of operations of counterintelligence programs during emergencies and other contingencies must be maintained.
+In addition, continuity of operations of counterintelligence programs emergencies and other contingencies must be maintained.